BrianMure/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-In this project, I continued to practice building and using singly linked lists in C.
+In this project, I continued to practice using singly linked lists in C